artemist/blog/_drafts/journald-1.md

 The key part of this is sending permission to access the file to journald.
 Linux lets you do this by sending a special control message with "ancillary data".
 This specifically uses the [SCM_RIGHTS](https://blog.cloudflare.com/know-your-scm_rights/) type where you give the kernel a file descriptor (ID for an open file in the current process) and tell it to make a copy and give it to the process that receives the message.
-The receivng process can then ask the kernel for this ancillary data and in it will be a new file descriptor
+The receiving process can then ask the kernel for this ancillary data and in it will be a new file descriptor
 (likely a different number than what was sent) pointing to the same file.
 On this case, journald will read the file then parse it as if it were sent directly, using the same format

 This protocol is simple enough that you can send log messages from your terminal using netcat, a tool for sending and receiving data from sockets: `echo -e "MESSAGE=owo\nOWO=uwu" | nc -Uu /run/systemd/journal/socket` will create a new entry with `MESSAGE=owo` and `OWO=uwu`.